 – Terry’s Japanese Empire, T. Philip Terry, 1914

-After long-distance railways were nationalized in 1906, the Kobu-Testsudo was renamed the Chuo-sen by the government built and a new terminal east of Ochanomizu at Manseibashi [ten-thousand generation bridge] opened April 1, 1912.
+After long-distance railways were nationalized in 1906, the Kobu-Testsudo was renamed the Chuo-sen by the government which also planned and built a new Chuo-sen terminus east of Ochanomizu at Manseibashi [ten-thousand generation bridge] thaat opened April 1, 1912.
 The station terminal was designed by Tatsuno Kingo in the grand European rail tradition, and was similar in appearance (but larger) to the Shimbashi terminal at Kasumori.
-Tatsuno would also oversee the design and construction of the even-grander Tokyo Central Station.
-Manseibashi would remain the eastern terminal of the Chuo Line for seven years, until through-service was completed onward to Tokyo Central Station.
+Tatsuno would also oversee the design and construction of the even-grander brand new Tokyo Central Station.
+Manseibashi would remain the eastern terminal of the Chuo Line for seven years, until through-service was completed onward to Tokyo Central in 1919.

 Manseibashi Station, as with Shimbashi Station, was eventually rendered redundant with the opening of the new central terminal at Tokyo Central and completion of through-service there in the early 1920.
 And, as with Shimbashi Station, Manseibashi station was not rebuilt to its former and impressive red brick splendor after being leveled by the 1923 Great Kanto earthquake.
 Only the station platform was left standing after the earthquake.
 In 1936, the station was closed and the building was repurposed into the Tokyo Transportation Museum (1936-2006).